Minnesota Vikings: Fight song

-The Vikings also share historical rivalries with the Dallas Cowboys and the Los Angeles Rams, both of which became hottest in the 1970s.
-The Cowboys and Rams are tied for the most played playoff opponent for the Vikings, with seven playoff games played in each series.
-The Vikings trail their series with Dallas 18–15 overall and have lost four out of seven playoff meetings, but lead their series with the Rams 27–18–2 overall and have won five out of seven playoff meetings.

 Helga hats

 Vikings fans are known to dress up in "Helga hats", purple hats with white horns and blonde braids, mimicking the helmets popularly believed to have been worn by Viking warriors.
 The original Helga Hats are still hand assembled in the Twin Cities area.

 Vikings horn

 During home games, the Vikings' Gjallarhorn is played during its pre-game ceremonies, a tradition that started in 2007.
 The ceremony has been an opportunity to honor past Viking greats (most notably Randy Moss) along with Minnesota-related folks (such as the Minnesota Duluth Bulldogs men's ice hockey team when they won the NCAA hockey championship).
 The first horn broke right before the playing of the 2016 playoff game in Minnesota versus the Seattle Seahawks, owing to below-zero temperatures (at the time, the Vikings were playing at Huntington Bank Stadium, an outdoor stadium) that cracked it.
 Both the first and second horns were created by Todd Johnson, a general manager at a music store.